When There’s Blood in the Street: Buy Hand Over Fist

 There have been several notable examples of successful contrarian investing strategies.
 Here are a few examples:

-1. Warren Buffett and the Financial Crisis of 2008: Many financial institutions faced significant challenges during the global financial crisis, and the stock market experienced a severe downturn.
+1. Warren Buffett and the Financial Crisis of 2008: Many financial institutions faced significant challenges during the global economic crisis, and the stock market experienced a severe downturn.
 Warren Buffett, renowned investor and chairman of Berkshire Hathaway, took a contrarian approach by investing in distressed companies such as Goldman Sachs and Bank of America.
 These investments became highly profitable as the financial sector recovered, demonstrating the potential rewards of buying when there’s blood in the streets.

 2. John Templeton and World War II: Amid World War II, investor John Templeton adopted a contrarian stance by purchasing shares of 104 companies trading below $1 on the New York Stock Exchange.
 Many of these companies were distressed due to the war’s impact on the global economy.
 However, Templeton’s investments proved successful, and he eventually sold the shares for a significant profit, establishing his reputation as a successful contrarian investor.